 The latest estimates are also quite promising, though there was a slight dip in this time frame.
 The city also offers great opportunities for higher education.
 It is home to the campus of the University of California, San Francisco State University, University of San Francisco, Academy of Art University, and several others .

 If you live in San Francisco, there is no need to ask for advice on where to go to see the city's beauty.
 It is enough to look out of the window and enjoy the spectacular scenery opened there.
 The city has a hilly topography, so the higher you go, the more diverse landscape you can see.
 Who can resist gazing at the endless ocean line, islands surrounded by water, magnificent bridges spreading across the Bay, and mountainous areas facing you from the top?

 11. Numerous festivals and fairs

-It is impossible to feel bored in the city where festivals and fairs happen more often than once a week.
-Every person will find an event to his taste because festivals are based on different interests including art and crafts, beer, films, food, music, wine etc. There are regular street fairs and farmer markets taking place in the city too.
+It is impossible to feel bored in a city where festivals and fairs happen more often than once a week.
+Every person will find an event to his taste because festivals are based on different interests including art and crafts, beer, films, food, music, wine, etc. There are regular street fairs and farmer markets taking place in the city too.

 12. Great coffee and chocolate scene

 If the smell of cocoa beans is something that drives you mad, San Francisco will not leave you disappointed.
 There are many small coffee shops as well as bean-to-bar makers who will impress you with the unforgettable taste of the local chocolate and the way it is presented to the customers.
 It is enough to remember a chocolatier Ghirardelli who opened his workshop in the distant 1852 and it still serves local sweet-lovers.